What is “faux-fear”?

 The first step is the one that so many 12-step groups have adopted: seeing clearly, and acknowledging the truth.

 First, you’ve got to see and acknowledge exactly how the fear is showing up in your life.
 This is why hiring a coach can be so beneficial.
 No two people have fear showing up in exactly the same ways.
-I’ve had clients who have fear show up as chronic procrastination and they’re unable to get anything started.
+I’ve had clients who have fear show up as chronic procrastination and they’re unable to get anything started, while other clients have a million to-do lists (and they get overwhelmed trying to manage their overwhelm).